EOEPCA/keycloak-opa-plugin/README.md

 # Keycloak OPA Plugin

-**Note**: This plugin is work in progress in an early state.
+**Note**: Development of this plugin is still in progress.
-It is still far from being fit for operational use.
+The current version already works, but still has some rough edges.

 ## Purpose